andersonzach02/Browser-Fireworks/README.md

-# Clock
+# Browser-Fireworks
- Creates a basic visual representation of a clock in the browser window using the p5.js library for Javascript
+ Creates a visual representation of a fireworks display in the browser using the p5.js library